Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 If you love the outdoors, it’s hard to imagine a Gdansk trip that doesn’t include exploring the Kashubian Lake District.

-Indeed you can choose among a large many outdoor leisure activities such as sailing, hiking, trekking, mushrooming (according to our guide the national sport of East Pomerania – never go mushrooming without a guide btw!)…
+Indeed, you can choose among many outdoor leisure activities such as sailing, hiking, trekking, and mushrooming, the national sport of East Pomerania.

 An extensive cycling network covers most parts of Kashubia, making it perfect for cycling from one town to the next.